Vgli/blokus/README.md

 You cannot place a piece directly adjacent to any of your other pieces, or overlapping any piece.

 Your score is based on the total number of tiles in the pieces you haven't played.

-This version of the game does not give you a bonus for playing the 1-tile last.
+For main rules, see Mattel.